 Any citizen of Lake County who is caring for a feral cat or feral cat colony can access Spay and Stay’s spay/neuter services.
-If you are feeding feral cats and would like to use our services, submit a caretaker application to become a registered caretaker.
+If you are feeding feral cats and would like to use our services see Our Process to download the caretaker registration form and begin your application.

 Caring for Your Feral Cat Colony

 All the cats in the colony, even those that visit sporadically, should be sterilized, eartipped for visual identification, microchipped, vaccinated for rabies and distemper, and returned to their familiar habitat.
 Contact Spay and Stay as soon as you notice any new cats in your colony so they can be promptly sterilized.

 Ensure that any cats that are injured or ill receive prompt veterinary treatment.
 Contact Spay and Stay if you need help finding a veterinarian who can help you.
 However, if there is a medical emergency, do not wait for Spay and Stay.
 It is not humane to allow any animal to suffer a slow, painful death.

 Keep good records of all cats in your colony and the dates they were sterilized.

 Make every effort to socialize newly-weaned kittens so they can be placed with an adoption group.
 Download Taming Feral Kittens.

 Make every effort to remove tame adult cats so they can be placed in a permanent indoor home either through your efforts of through the efforts of a local adoption group.
 Download How to Find Homes for Homeless Pets.

 Provide adequate food and water for the cats on a daily basis, year-round, using techniques to minimize nuisance.